seth-ament/hd-time-series/README.md

 S.A.A., J.P., and A.G. contributed equally to this work.

 The raw data from the full microarray dataset are available via the Gene Expression Omnibus (https://www.ncbi.nlm.nih.gov/geo/), accession GSE88920.

+Nathan Goodman (ISB) wrote the scripts for pre-processing of the microarray data contained in scripts/preprocess.
+Seth Ament wrote the scripts for data analysis containe in scripts/analysis.